rpav/cl-autowrap/README.md

   ... )
 ```

-Child wrappers may also be safely dereferenced using `AUTOWRAP:PTR`,
+This keeps a reference to the parent.
+These may also be safely
-and checked using `AUTOWRAP:VALID-P`.
-In this case, validity is
+dereferenced using `AUTOWRAP:PTR`, and checked using
-checked through the parent.
-Because a reference is kept to the
+`AUTOWRAP:VALID-P`.
+Because there is a reference is kept to the
-parent, even if the reference is discarded by the user, the child is
+parent, even if a reference is discarded by the user, the child is
 still safe to use.

 ### Garbage Collection and Wrappers